If you’re trying to reach Popular Science, you’ve come to the right place.

 BEST OF WHAT’S NEW

-The position can be part-time or full-time for roughly 12 weeks, though we’re flexible on exact dates.
+The position is part time for 12 weeks.
+The intern can work a maximum of 20 hours a week on a mostly flexible schedule.
 Primary duties encompass writing for both the website and the quarterly digital magazine.
-That includes news stories, service guides, creative explainers, front-of-book pieces, and sidebars, as well as learning how to fact check, managing CMS duties, and participating in big editorial brainstorms.
-When time and resources allow, interns may also work on graphics, be on our podcasts, embark on a longer, feature-length project, and more.
+That includes pitching and covering embargoed studies, service guides, creative explainers, front-of-book pieces, and gear roundups, as well as learning how to fact check, managing CMS duties, and participating in big editorial brainstorms.
+When time and resources allow, interns may also design data vis, craft social media posts, be on our podcasts, embark on a longer, feature-length project, and more.

 The relatively small staff and open atmosphere at PopSci give interns access to all parts of the magazine-making and website-running processes.
-We are big fans of self-starters, so interns are encouraged to pitch ideas for any section and chase down their own work from editors.
-You can plan day-long reporting trips, sit in on pitch meetings, attend media-only events, and more.
+You will spend each week on a different desk (science, DIY, tech, reviews, and sustainability) working with the editors in charge.
+You can also plan day-long reporting trips, attend media-only events, meet pros from our sister brands, and more.
 If you want to get involved with something, we can usually make it happen!

-Ideal intern candidates have a passion for science reporting in the fields of health, environment, technology, DIY, physics, sustainability, and/or consumer goods, as well as a demonstrated interest in magazine, online, and/or multimedia journalism.
+Ideal intern candidates have a passion for science reporting in the fields of health, technology, DIY, physics, climate, space, sustainability, and/or consumer goods, as well as a demonstrated interest in magazine, online, and/or multimedia journalism.